napari/napari.github.io/0.7.1/_sources/plugins/building_a_plugin/best_practices.md

 Napari supports *both* PyQt and PySide backends for Qt.
 It is up to the end-user to choose which one they want.
 If they installed napari with `pip install napari[all]`, then this includes `PyQt6` from PyPI as the default backend.
-If they installed via `conda install napari pyqt`, then they'll have `PyQt6`, but from conda-forge instead of PyPI.
+If they installed via `conda install napari pyqt6`, then they'll have `PyQt6`, but from conda-forge instead of PyPI.
 Meanwhile, the napari bundle installs with PySide6.
 Users are also free to install PyQt5, or PySide6 backend.

 Here's what can go wrong if you *also* declare one of these backends **or napari[all]** in the `dependencies`/`install_requires` section of your plugin metadata:

-- If they installed via `conda install napari pyqt` and then they install your plugin via `pip` (or vice versa) then there *will* be a binary incompatibility between the conda `pyqt` installation, and the `PyQt6` installation from PyPI. *This will very likely lead to a broken environment, forcing the user to re-create their entire environment and re-install napari*.
+- If they installed via `conda install napari pyqt6` and then they install your plugin via `pip` (or vice versa) then there *will* be a binary incompatibility between the conda `pyqt6` installation, and the `PyQt6` installation from PyPI. *This will very likely lead to a broken environment, forcing the user to re-create their entire environment and re-install napari*.
 This is an unfortunate consequence of [package naming decisions](https://github.com/ContinuumIO/anaconda-issues/issues/1554),